Experienced Sumter, SC Obstetrical Malpractice Attorneys

 Speak with a trusted Sumter obstetrical malpractice attorney now

 Do not suffer alone.
 You may have a strong case.
 At McGowan, Hood & Felder, LLC, our Sumter pregnancy malpractice lawyers understand why medical mistakes happen.
 We have a team of attorneys ready to assist clients in Sumter bringing claims against birth care professionals.
 Our firm takes the tough cases that demand a full knowledge of the long-term care that may be needed.
-For help now, please call us at 803-327-7800 or complete our contact form.
-We offer free case evaluations from our Sumter, South Carolina office.
+To schedule a free consultation at our Columbia office, please call us at 803-327-7800 or complete our contact form.